GodswillUmoh/Building_Simple_Lineear_Regression-Model/README.md

 # Building_Simple_Lineear_Regression-Model
 ## Simple Linear Regression
 > ```pythob
-> The basic steps in building a simple lenaer Regression include:
+> The basic steps in building a simple linaer Regression include:
 > + Importing the libraries
 > + Importing the dataset
 > + Splitting the dataset into the Training set and Test set